Sample Preparation

 Frequently Asked Questions

-Physical Vapor Deposition (PVD) plays a crucial role in sample preparation, especially in materials science, nanotechnology, electronics, and surface analysis.
-It’s used to create thin, controlled coatings on samples to tailor their surface properties, electrical behavior, optical performance, or structural compatibility for further study or integration into devices.
+Physical Vapour Deposition (PVD) plays a crucial role in sample preparation, especially in materials science, nanotechnology, electronics, and surface analysis.
+It’s used to create thin, controlled coatings on samples to tailor their surface properties, electrical behaviour, optical performance, or structural compatibility for further study or integration into devices.

-XPS Sample: Depositing a thin Au or Ag film to prevent charging and enhance signal
+XPS Sample: Depositing a thin Au or Ag film to prevent charge buildup on the surface and enhance signals

-Solar Cell Study: Evaporating ITO, MoO₃, or Ag to form contacts
+Solar Cell Study: Evaporating ITO, MoO₃, or Ag to form electrical contacts

 Tribology Test: Coating samples with TiN or CrN to study wear and friction